All the road closures and travel advice for Beyonce's huge Edinburgh show

-Beyonce Edinburgh: Road closures and travel advice for Beyonce's 2023 Renaissance Tour at Murrayfield Stadium
+Beyonce in Edinburgh: All the road closures and travel advice for Beyonce's huge show at Murrayfield Stadium

-Queen Bey is back in the Capital this weekend and there will be some traffic changes ahead of the gig.
+Queen Bey is back in the Capital this weekend and, as you would expect, there will be some traffic changes ahead of the gig.

-Beyonce is returning to Edinburgh this weekend, and excitement is building ahead of the singer’s huge sell-out gig at BT Murrayfield Stadium.
+Beyonce is returning to Edinburgh this weekend, and excitement is close to fever pitch ahead of the US superstar’s massive sell-out gig at BT Murrayfield Stadium.

 The Renaissance Tour sees the pop icon return to the Capital for the first time since 2003, 20 years ago.
 The last time the Irreplaceable hitmaker came to town was when she attended the MTV Europe Music Awards in Leith.